mindersec/minder/docs/docs/ref/proto.md

 <a name="minder-v1-ProviderType"></a>

 ### ProviderType
-ProviderType is the type of the provider.
+ProviderTrait is the type of the provider.

 | Name | Number | Description |
 | ---- | ------ | ----------- |